Jenny-PL/unit_3_notes/js_eventHandling.md

 [REPLit with Ex code for these notes](https://replit.com/@JennyPL/Foreshadowing-State-Demo#scripts/index.js)

 **Events**: Can be user initiated (ex- click on button) or some external stimuli (ex- message received)
-- Some examples: long click, scroll, hover
+- Some event examples: long click, scroll, hover
 - To **fire/trigger/send** an event, you are initializing the process to run the code to handle the event
 - To **listen to/handle/recieve** the event, you are making the response occur
 - events happen an **html element** (ex: `<img>, <p>, <button>` tags)